PolGubau/tich/README.md

 - Email
 - Number of classes

 Includes a button to add a new student.
+New students can be prefilled with contact details from your device's address book.

 ![Students](./assets/images/create_student.webp)